vortex-logger/vortex-logger/docs/transports.md

   console.error('error caught', err)
 })

-const log = bingo(transport)
+const log = pino(transport)
 ```

-When our worker emits an error event, the worker has listeners for it: [error](https://github.com/bingo/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/lib/worker.js#L59-L70) and [unhandledRejection](https://github.com/bingo/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/lib/worker.js#L135-L141).
-These listeners send the error message to the main thread where Bingo is present.
+When our worker emits an error event, the worker has listeners for it: [error](https://github.com/pino/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/lib/worker.js#L59-L70) and [unhandledRejection](https://github.com/pino/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/lib/worker.js#L135-L141).
+These listeners send the error message to the main thread where pino is present.

-When Bingo receives the error message, it further [emits](https://github.com/bingo/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/index.js#L349) the error message.
+When pino receives the error message, it further [emits](https://github.com/pino/thread-stream/blob/f19ac8dbd602837d2851e17fbc7dfc5bbc51083f/index.js#L349) the error message.
 Finally, the error message arrives at our `index.js` and is caught by our error listener.